Internal Groups Tab

 Content Test Groups

 Similar to sending a preview test of a message, the Content Test group saves you time and allows you to launch tests to a pre-defined list of Braze Users simultaneously.
-This functionality is available for Push, In-App Message, and Email within Braze.
+This functionality is available for Push, In-App Message, SMS, and Email within Braze.

 You can select individual Braze Users or as many Internal Groups to send the message to as you want.
 The message will utilize the attributes available for each individual User.
 For Users who have no attributes, the default value set will be utilized.